Dylan-Kline/Dylan-Kline/README.md

 ###

-<p align="left">📚 I'm currently exploring the use of Machine Learning in financial markets!!<br><br>🎯 Goals: To lay the foundations for the achievement of human intelligence in a machine.<br><br>🎲 Fun fact: I've read well over a thousand books.</p>
+<p align="left">📚 I'm currently exploring the use of Deep Learning and Agentic AI in financial markets!!<br><br>🎯 Goals: To lay the foundations for the achievement of human intelligence in a machine.<br><br>🎲 Fun fact: I've read well over a thousand books.</p>

 ###